oezcankaraca/master-thesis-ozcankaracaBackup7/README.txt

 The implementation in this master thesis consists of three Java programs, a few scripts, and a few dockerfiles.
-Then, there is a file where all the data used in the testbed is stored.
+Then, there is a file (data-for-testbed) where all the data used in the testbed is stored.

+Each Java program folder contains an explanation file in which the classes in that Java program are examined in detail.
 These three Java programs, and their tasks are briefly as follows:

 Path: /master-thesis-ozcankaraca/
 java-program-for-testbed: This java program implements the files and data required to set up the testbed.